mhetacc/DataMiningChallenges/RiceChallenge/Rice_report.md

 cv_rmse <- sqrt(cv_mse)       # [1] 0.2815085
 ```

-We see a significant improvement compared to linear regression, since $RMSE \approx 0.28$.
+We actually get a worse result compared to a simple linear regression, since $RMSE \approx 0.28$.

 Lastly, we fit the model on the whole dataset and predict classes with *bestlam*.